 The Symbolism Of The Forest In Australian Literature

 A peculiarity of Australian English is that ‘the bush’ can refer to what anyone else would basically call ‘a plain with nothing much on it in the way of shrubbery’.
-But Australia also has quite a lot of forested land, unlike in modern England.
-It is still very much possible to get lost in the Australian forest/bush.
+But aside from the ‘bush’, Australia also has quite a lot of forested land, unlike in modern England.
+It is still very much possible to get lost in the Australian forest (also in the bush).

 Even in books by Australasian authors, bears are likely to appear in the woods at any time.
 Especially if you’re having a picnic.